 You may pay by installments during fall and spring semesters unless your financial aid pays your bill in full.
-A $55 per year installment fee is charged to your Tuition Pay account for paying by the installment plan.
+A $35 per semester installment fee is charged to your Installment Payment Plan account for paying by the installment plan.
 Your first installment payment must be received by the due date in order to be eligible for the installment payment plan.
 Due Dates are as follows:

 What can I do if I can’t pay my bill by the due date?

 If you do not pay a bill on time, you may be assessed additional charges, such as late payment fees, but your classes will not be canceled.
 You will need to drop your courses before the term starts.
 A financial hold will be added to your student account, which will prohibit you from registering for future classes and getting transcripts or diplomas.
 You may make partial payments at any time.
 If you still owe at the end of the term, contact Student Financial Services about setting up a payment plan.

 How do I clear a financial hold on my student account?